WillSkywalker/apa2bibtex/README.md

-# nextf1race
+# apa2bibtex
-A command tool to show where and when the next Formula 1 race is.
+A command tool to covert APA references to BibTeX format.